-Last week, National Bank of New York City (NBNYC) raised the rates on several CDs, with the 18-23 month CD (1.75% APY) being the most competitive.
+Earlier this week, National Bank of New York City (NBNYC) raised the rates on its longer term CDs, with the 36-41 month CD (2.20% APY) being the most competitive.
 The minimum deposit is $2.5k, with no stated balance cap.

 According to CSR, the Early Withdrawal Penalty for CDs with terms of 12-23 months is 90 days.